OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 For authentication,  IBM Cloud uses [AppID](https://cloud.ibm.com/catalog/services/app-id)

-1. Follow the [Creating an App ID service instance on IBM Cloud](https://cloud.ibm.com/catalog/services/app-id) guide to learn about Kubeflow authentication.
+1. Follow the [Creating an App ID service instance on IBM Cloud](https://cloud.ibm.com/catalog/services/app-id) guide to learn about OpenDataology authentication.
 You can also learn [how to use App ID](https://cloud.ibm.com/docs/appid?topic=appid-getting-started) with different authentication methods.

 2. Follow the [Registering your app](https://cloud.ibm.com/docs/appid?topic=appid-app#app-register)